protostax/ProtoStax_Air_Quality_Monitor/README.md

 cd ProtoStax_Air_Quality_Monitor
 ```

+First finish wiring your micro servo and RGB LED as shown in the Fritzing diagram

 Calibrate your micro servo first.
 Find the min, max and center duty
 cycles for your given micro servo with its analog gauge.
 Follow the
 instructions in servo_test.py